Skip to content

 Why 'it works' stopped being enough

 When a person writes a change, the review conversation happens with someone who remembers why.
-When an AI wrote it, that memory does not exist – the prompt is gone, the reasoning is gone, and the summary was written by the same model whose work is in question.
+When an AI wrote it, that memory does not exist.
+The prompt is gone, the reasoning is gone, and the summary was written by the same model whose work is in question.
 Sonar found 53% of developers have seen AI code that looks correct but isn’t reliable; “looks correct” is precisely the problem evidence exists to solve.

 Evidence replaces recollection with a record.
 Not a heavyweight document - a short, structured answer to the five questions every reviewer silently asks.